 Ramapo Catskill Library System

-As a way of saying "thank you" to the many employees and volunteers of the Ramapo Catskill Library System and its member libraries Marist College is offering special tuition pricing to those individuals as well as their adult family members.
+As a way of saying "thank you" to the many employees and volunteers of the Ramapo Catskill Library System and its member libraries, Marist College is offering special tuition pricing to those individuals as well as their immediate adult family members.